nicaless/MyBookReviews/MyBookReviews/Dragonoak.md

 I hope that reason is revealed later though.
 But I agree, it's probably something along the lines of, "The dragons are different, just like the pane.
 And they're hiding in our lands, so... let's get a bunch of people to slay them.
 Make sense."

 Totally.
 Now can we finish the book to see if that's the case?

+Gee, tensions are high now that King Jonas is dead.
+What's going to happen to Kastelir?

+## First Book - Sixth Meeting